austinwhite/posts/Building-an-Elegant-and-Highly-Modular-Neovim-Config.md

 title: Building an Elegant and Highly Modular Neovim Config
 tags:
   - tag
-date: 04-06-2023
+date: 04-26-2023
 summary: You wont find a better way to configure neovim.
-Structure your config in such a way that adding and removing features on the fly becomes trival.
-Written fully in lua because vimscript is lame.
+Written in 100% lua because vimscript is lame.
 ---

 ## Overview